renatogalera/ai-commit/README.md

 ai-commit --apiKey YOUR_API_KEY
 ```

-1. Stage changes with `git add .`
+1. Stage your changes using `git add .`
-2. Let AI-Commit generate a message and show you an interactive UI:
+2. AI-Commit generates a commit message and presents an interactive UI:
    - **Confirm** (`y` / `enter`)
    - **Regenerate** (`r`)
    - **Select Type** (`t`)